reem/Sorting-Lesson/README.md

       performance, otherwise it's not worth the tradeoff.
  * (If we have time) Wanna see another cool sort?
 Explain `radix_sort` and add it to the tester.
-Turns out it isn't as fast as `fast_sort` on this data, but if we were going to a different kind of data, it might be *much* faster.
+Turns out it isn't as fast as `fast_sort` on this data, but if we were going to sort a different kind of data, it might be *much* faster.
  * Ultimately, you should pretty much always use `sorted` unless you know that it's the bottle-neck in your code and you know enough about your data to postulate that a different algorithm like countsort or radix sort that